Sciences, A - D

 Awards & Honors: Distinguished Service Award, TUAA, 2004; Norton M. Ross Award for Excellence in Clinical Research, ADA, 2000; U.S. Public Health Service Commendation Medal (twice); Salivary Research Award, IADR, 1993; Geriatric Oral Research Award, IADR, 1995; Oral Medicine & Pathology Award, IADR, 2007; Elected Member, Institute of Medicine of the National Academies, 2007

 Biography: Dr. Bruce J. Baum is the Chief, Gene Transfer Section, at the National Institute of Dental and Craniofacial Research, NIH.
+He is also the Director of the Medical Research Scholars Program (MRSP) and is work aims at developing the academic curriculum that participating student scholars follow during their tenure.
 He is a leader in dental research and is known for his groundbreaking work involving gene transfer strategies aimed at improving the quality-of-life for many oral cancer and other dry-mouth patients by repairing damaged salivary glands.
 Among many activities, he has served on multiple editorial boards, as well as numerous panels reviewing dental schools in the US and abroad, and was a member of the White House Conference on Aging.
 He has made a considerable effort to increase the relevancy of biological science in dental education, as well as advocated for the development of strong critical thinking and investigative skills among dental students, saying that research provides the intellectual curiosity and problem solving ability so necessary for high quality patient care and advancing the dental profession.

 Dr. George R. Callender, M1908, H54